WVam/toolscript-docs/ChangeTextBox.md

 ```

 ### Remarks:
-This option permanently changes the textbox, so you only have to call it once, for example at the beginning of the script.
-If you pass the null character (-) the textbox will be changed to the default style again.
+This option changes the textbox visuals for all following [DisplayText](DisplayText.md) Instructions, so you only have to call it once, for example at the beginning of the script.
+If you pass the null character `-`, the textbox will be changed to the default style again.

 To use an image, you have to save it in the "UI" folder of the theme you wish to use.
-If your textbox also has a version without the namebox, add the image with the same name + "_NoName".
+If your textbox also has a version without the namebox, add the image with the same name as the textbox with the namebox + "_NoName".
+> For example, if the image your custom textbox **with** a namebox is named "Dual Destinies.png", add the image for your custom textbox **without** the namebox as "Dual Destinies_NoName.png".
+After that, if you run the following Instructions:
+> ```
+> 1:  ChangeTextBox:["Dual Destinies"];
+> 2:  DisplayText:[-|"That attorney...#[200] He is so mean!"];
+> ```
+> the DisplayText Instruction at line 2 will use the "Dual Destinies_NoName.png".

 You can specify a textbox directly in the Theme, as well.